Certified algorithms for equilibrium states of local quantum Hamiltonians: Introduction

-\paragraph{Thermodynamic limit and decidability} We chose to focus on the thermodynamic limit due to its importance for understanding phase transitions.
-In fact, phase transitions can be characterized by nonanalyticities in the interval $[\Omin_{\beta},\Omax_{\beta}]$ as a function of $\beta$ or the parameters of the Hamiltonian.
 One difficulty we would like to highlight regarding the thermodynamic limit concerns the definition of equilibrium states at any given temperature $T\geq 0$.
-Indeed, it was actually shown in~\cite{bausch2021uncomputability} that computing local observables on the ground state of infinite systems is undecidable.
+It was actually shown in~\cite{bausch2021uncomputability} that computing local observables on the ground state of infinite systems is undecidable.
 This might seem to contradict our result.
 This is not the case however, due to a subtle point in the definition of ground-state observables in the infinite limit.
 The authors of~\cite{bausch2021uncomputability} define those as limits of ground-state observables in finite systems, i.e., the observable is computed for the ground-state of a truncated Hamiltonian with open boundary condition $H_{\Lambda} = \sum_{X \subset \Lambda} h_X$, where $\Lambda \subset \ZZ^D$ is finite, and afterwards the limit $\Lambda \uparrow \ZZ^D$ is taken.
-The definition we use in our work, which is standard in the operator algebraic framework, is more general and in particular contains limits of ground-state observables of finite system Hamiltonians with \textit{any choice of boundary conditions}.
-It is simple to construct a Hamiltonian where fixing the boundary condition while taking the limit excludes natural ground states (see Remark \ref{rem:gsthermodynamiclimit} and also Remark \ref{rem:gibbsthermodynamiclimit} concerning thermal states of the 2D Ising model).
-The comparison however illustrates that even the existence of any convergent algorithm for observables in ground states is far from obvious, which is what we achieve in Theorem \ref{thm:main}.
-For the operator algebraic definition of observables we define the following promise problem. \begin{definition} \end{definition}
+The problem definition we use in our work, which is standard in the operator algebraic framework, is more general and in particular contains limits of ground-state observables of finite system Hamiltonians with \textit{any choice of boundary conditions}.
+To avoid confusion, it should be added that this does not mean that our algorithm can compute the value of an observable for a specific boundary condition.
+Instead, it gives an outer relaxation of the interval given by all boundary conditions.
+A boundary condition is not input to the algorithm.
+It is simple to construct a Hamiltonian where fixing the boundary condition while taking the limit excludes natural ground states (see \suppref{Remark \ref{rem:gsthermodynamiclimit} and also Remark \ref{rem:gibbsthermodynamiclimit}}{Remark 1.1 and Remark 2.3 in the supplemental information} concerning thermal states of the 2D Ising model).
+The comparison however illustrates that even the existence of any convergent algorithm for observables in ground states is far from obvious, which is what we achieve in Theorem \ref{thm:mainTI}.
+Considering the operator algebraic definition of equilibrium states leads to the natural computational problem defined as follows.